didibans/didibans/README.md

-👋 I'm Didi, a coder and musician from Costa Rica
+👋 I'm Didi, a coder and musician from Costa Rica.

 ✨ I live in Cologne, Germany.

+⚡I trained at Le Wagon Coding Bootcamp.

 📫 How to reach me: didibansbach@gmail.com

-⚡I trained at Le Wagon Coding Bootcamp

 <!--